Machine learning for option pricing: an empirical investigation of network architectures: Network variations

 \subsection{Generalized highway network}

 One can further generalize highway networks by removing the convexity requirement in the outcome.
-Let us define an additional non-linear transformation alongside $T(\mathbf{x}, W_T)$, which we call $C(\mathbf{x}, W_C)$, such that the outcome takes the form
+Let us define an additional non-linear transformation alongside $T(\mathbf{x}, W_T)$, which we denote by $C(\mathbf{x}, W_C)$, such that the outcome takes the form

 We call $T$ and $C$ the transform and carry gate, respectively, as they regulate the amount of information passed into the next layer from the transformed and original input.
-This gating mechanism allows for information to flow along the layers of the network without attenuation.
+This gating mechanism allows information to flow along the layers of the network without degradation.
 Highway networks are obviously a special case of generalized highway networks, once we set $C=1-T$.
 A visual representation of this layer is given in Figure \ref{fig:generalized_highway_layer_schematic}.